 Studying at Stockholm University makes a difference

-Stockholm University is one of the 100 highest ranked universities in the world and Sweden’s largest institution of higher education with top quality education and outstanding research in a wide variety of fields.
+Stockholm University is one of the 100 highest-ranked universities in the world and Sweden’s largest institution of higher education with top-quality education and outstanding research in a wide variety of fields.

 Our campus is situated in the Royal National City Park, just minutes away from the center of Stockholm city.
 Stockholm has recently been rated the safest capital in Europe and is famous for its many green and clean areas.
 Stockholm is leading in areas such as social welfare, equality, IT, sustainability and innovation.
 Known for being an open society, Sweden is also ranked second in the world in the Social Progress Index.

 Bachelor of Science Degree, including at least 90 ECTS credits in Physics.
-In addition, you are required to show English proficiency equivalent to Swedish high school level.
+In addition, you are required to show English proficiency equivalent to the Swedish high school level.